manschloemark/standup/README.md

 # Stand Up
 Remind your future self to stand up every once in a while.

-Stand Up is a desktop application that helps you manage work sessions with focus and break intervals.
+Stand Up is a desktop application that helps you get the most out of your work sessions.
-Set custom reminders that tell you when to take a break.
+It lets you set up intervals to work and take breaks and customize reminders that tell you when it's time to swtich.
-These reminders are meant to draw your attention away from your work and remind you to take breaks.
+These reminders are meant to draw your attention away from your work long enough to realize it's a good idea to take a break.
-It might sound odd that you're trying to break your focus but taking breaks can be more productive and healthy in the long run.
+It might sound odd that you're trying to break your focus, but taking breaks can be more productive and healthy in the long run.

 It's important to take breaks regularly and:
  1. stretch your body